Love. Serve.

 • Yes, there are several hospitals in Siem Reap for minor medical needs.
 Pharmacies are well-stocked with most medicines.
 Be sure your health insurance covers international treatment.

-• We recommend vaccinations for Hepatitis B, Tetanus, and Rabies.
-Please consult your local travel clinic for up-to-date advice.
+• Please consult your local travel clinic for up-to-date advice.

 • You can enter Cambodia with either a “tourist visa” or an “ordinary visa.”
 Both can be obtained online, at the airport, or at border crossings.
 No extra documents are needed.
 A tourist visa is valid for 3 months and allows you to stay 30 days.
 We recommend getting it in advance to save time.
 The cost is approximately USD 40.